Sargent County, North Dakota

 Sargent County is a county in the U.S. state of North Dakota.
-Its county seat is Forman, and its most populous city is Gwinner.
+As of the 2020 census, the population was 3,862, and was estimated to be 3,710 in 2024.
+The county seat is Forman and the largest city is Gwinner.
 The county is named in honor of Homer E. Sargent, a 19th-century general manager of the Northern Pacific Railroad Company.
 The county spans an agricultural region between the James River and Red River valleys in southeastern North Dakota dotted with various sloughs, lakes, and hills.

-As of the 2020 census, the population was 3,862.
-It is the 29th-most populous county in North Dakota, and was the original home of the Bobcat Company, a manufacturer of farm and construction equipment that still produces a large number of skid-steer loaders at its facility in Gwinner.
+The original home of the Bobcat Company, a manufacturer of farm and construction equipment that still produces a large number of skid-steer loaders at its facility in Gwinner.

 History

 The Dakota Territory created the county on April 9, 1883, with areas partitioned from Ransom County, from previously unorganized areas and from non-county areas in the Wahpeton and Sisseton Indian Reserve.
 It was named for H. E. Sargent, a railroad executive.
 Its governing structure was not completed at that time, so it was attached to Richland for judicial purposes and to Ransom for administrative purposes.
 This arrangement only lasted until October 8, when the county government was effected, with Milnor as the county seat.
 However, in 1884, in the county's first election, Forman was chosen as the county seat.

 The Northern Pacific Railway laid a line into the county in 1883, reaching Milnor.
 By 1900 it had been extended across the county.
 The county's population rapidly increased, reaching a peak in the 1920 United States census (9,655).

 In 1997 the Brampton Lutheran Church (originally built in 1908) was moved to Sletta near Radøy in Norway and reconstructed there.
 It is now called Emigrantkirka (Emigrant Church).

 The Sargent County Courthouse, a Beaux Arts-style building built in 1910, is listed on the U.S. National Register of Historic Places.